Concerned about immigration case delays? Learn how much worry is justified and what steps you can take.

 The Legacy of the Trump Era

 The past administration of the U. S. of America initiated measures that made the immigration process even more rigorous.
-This comprised mandatory USCIS interviews in employment-based green card cases that were not previously interview-based.
-All these changes that were made to the process made it even more lengthy and cumbersome as it was.
+This included mandatory USCIS interviews for employment-based green card cases that previously didn’t require interviews.
+These changes made the process longer and more cumbersome.

 The Pandemic’s Impact